ae-foster/badapted/README.md

 ### Step 2: define a custom design generator

 In order to generate your own design generator that uses Bayesian Adaptive Design (in your experimental domain) then you need to create a class which subclasses `badapted.BayesianAdaptiveDesignGenerator`.
-You will also need to implement `df_to_design_tuple`

 For the moment, we will just provide the example we use in the DARC Toolbox.
 Firstly, our concrete design generator class is defined as: